 Other areas where we hope to apply funds include the purchasing of science lab equipment to further our analysis capabilities and materials to help with prototyping of next year’s rover.

 The Carleton Planetary Robotics Team would greatly appreciate any financial support you can provide.
 Funds raised will go a long way in offsetting the costs of this project and promoting the continued success of our team.

 The Carleton Planetary Robotics team will give students invaluable experience applying skills they have learned throughout their program to address a modern real-world issue.

-With over 30 members representing each of the multidisciplinary streams of engineering and design at Carleton, students will have the opportunity to travel and compete on the international stage at the 2017 University Rover Challenge.
+With over 50 members representing each of the multidisciplinary streams of engineering and design at Carleton, students will have the opportunity to travel and compete on the international stage at the 2019 University Rover Challenge while representing Canada at home through the Canadian International Rover Challenge.
 This competition is not only a once in a lifetime learning experience, but also an incredible networking opportunity that allows our students the chance to converse with peers from across the globe, as well as industry professionals from the space sector.
 More than this, the competition offers an opportunity for our team to showcase Carleton knowledge and talent in the fields of space and robotics, which will only encourage students to grow and improve upon their specialties.